From Audacity Development Manual

 - On Windows, open the "Languages" directory inside the Audacity installation directory.

-- On Mac OS X, right-click or control-click over Audacity.app > Show Package Contents then open the "Contents" directory then the "Resources" directory.
+- On Mac, right-click or control-click over Audacity.app > Show Package Contents then open the "Contents" directory then the "Resources" directory.

 - On GNU/Linux, open the "locale" directory in usr/share/ (for Audacity packaged builds) or in usr/local/share (if you built Audacity yourself).